core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Failure:
 : 4.04 "Not Found".
 Topic does not exist.

-TBD: Do we want to treat max_clients as an error?

 If the 'max_clients' parameter has been reached, the server must treat that as specified in section 4.1 of {{!RFC7641}}.
 The response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.

 Example: